-Lot size: 39.95ha
+Lot size: 8.557ha

 Why is a permit required?
-Clause 35.07 Farming Zone - Use of land for a Dwelling; Clause land
+Clause 35.07 Farming Zone - Development and Use of a dwelling on a lot less than 40ha.

-35.07 Farming Zone - Development of a Section 2 land use; Clause 35.07 Farming - Subdivide land; Clause 42.01 Environmental Significance Overlay, Schedule 1 - Buildings and Works; Clause 42.01 - Environmental Significance Overlay, Schedule 1 - Subdivide
+Clause 35.07 Farming Zone - Buildings and works within 100m of a waterway.

+Clause 42.01 - Environmental Significance Overlay and Schedule 1 -

+Buildings and works.

-That the Development Assessment Committee, having considered all matters as prescribed by the Planning and Environment Act 1987, issue a refusal to grant Planning Permit PA2024070 for the development and use of a dwelling and ancillary shed and two lot re-subdivision at Powells Road, Bullarook, otherwise known as Crown Allotment 1A, Section 18, Parish of Bungaree and Lot 2 on PS 128379 based on the following grounds:
+That the Development Assessment Committee, having considered all matters as prescribed by the Planning and Environment Act 1987, issue a Refusal to Grant Planning Permit PA2024175 for the development and use of a dwelling, at 88 Tierneys Road, Dunnstown, based on the following grounds:

-- 1. The proposed subdivision of land, development and use of a dwelling does not comply with the objectives of the Farming Zone, Clause 35.07 of the Moorabool Planning Scheme, and fragments an agricultural lot. - 2.
-The proposed subdivision of land, development and use of a dwelling will result in the creation of a small lot without a direct connection to agriculture. - 3.
-The proposed subdivision of land, development and use of a dwelling does not comply with the Municipal Planning Strategy and Planning Policy Framework seeking protection of land for productive agricultural purposes. - 4.
-The proposed subdivision of land, the development and use of a dwelling does not represent the orderly planning of the area.
+- 1. The proposed development and use of a dwelling does not comply with the objectives of the Farming Zone, Clause 35.07 of the Moorabool Planning Scheme. - 2.
+The proposed development and use of a dwelling on a lot with an area of 8.557ha is not justified by the proposed agricultural use. - 3.
+The proposed development and use of a dwelling does not comply with the Municipal Planning Strategy and Planning Policy Framework seeking protection of land for productive agricultural purposes from dwellings. - 4.
+The proposed development and use of a dwelling does not represent the orderly planning of the area.

 PUBLIC CONSULTATION

 Was the application advertised?
 Yes.

 Notices on site: Yes.

-Notice in Moorabool Newspaper: No.
+Notice in Moorabool Newspaper: Not applicable.

-Number of objections: One objection.
+Number of objections: One.

-Consultation meeting: No, as recommendation is for refusal.
+Consultation meeting: The applicant did not wish to participate in a consultation meeting.